HarryVid/Coding_Assistant_Prototype/README.md

 ## Notes
 1. The ./start-docker-server.sh file is slightly modified from the original and contains an extra line of code to source variables from .env file.
 In case of any errors please check and/or comment this.
 2. The .env.example file containes the existing environmental variables used, so please create a copy and rename it and add the respective values.

+I have tried my best to stay true to the original functionality, requirements and design while making some changes and improvements.
+I have also tried my best to handle most edge cases, but maybe due to time constraints might be missing some niche edge cases/functionalities.